deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 - In the deployment workflow run GitHub UI, the build job name is prefixed with the name of the build job, which is a bit annoying.
   TODO USE PROPER IMAGE ![Build job name prefixed with workflow name](/assets/Posts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions/build-job-name-prefixed-with-workflow-name.png)

+To see what the GitHub Actions UI looks like with this approach, check out the workflows in the sample repository for the [include build runs](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions/actions/workflows/4-include--build.yml) and [include deploy runs](https://github.com/deadlydog/GitHub.Experiment.CiCdApproachesWithGitHubActions/actions/workflows/4-include--deploy.yml).

 ## Reusable workflows (templates)

 You probably noticed that we are always deploying to 2 environments: staging and production.